ArchitParnami/ScalaML/README.md

 # ScalaML
-A Scala Machine Learning Framework Built Upon Python Scikit-Learn
+A Scala Machine Learning Framework Built Upon Python Scikit-Learn.
+It Lets you do Machine Learning in Scala just as you do in Python with Scikit-Learn.